go-skynet/localai-website/content/howtos/easy-request-curl.md

 weight = 2
 +++

-Now we can make openai / curl request!
+Now we can make a curl request!

 Curl -